-The PCM Native plug-ins come with a large complement of Factory Presets.
-These presets are grouped in categories that make it easier for you to find the sound you need.
+Each plug-in comes with a large complement of Factory Presets.
+These presets are grouped in categories (Medium Halls, Large Halls, etc) that make it easier for you to find the sound you need.
 Most presets also come with several variants that may save you a lot of editing time.
 For example, most of the reverb presets have dark, light, bandpass and notch variants.
 These variants share the same basic characteristics, but are EO'ed differently.